EyebrowHairs/eyebrowhairs.zettel.page/Esperanto.md

 I had attempted to learn Esperanto many years ago, using Duolingo, but wasn’t motivated enough to continue when the grammar became to hard to keep up for my casual learning.

-In March 2020, a modern friend ([[202006031159]]) and I decided to learn Esperanto together, and I’m still going after 100+ days!
+In March 2020, a modern friend ([[Modern friend]]) and I decided to learn Esperanto together, and I’m still going after 100+ days!
 Having someone to discuss and practice with makes the process much more enjoyable.

 Duolingo has been helpful for learning the basics of grammar and maintaining a foundation of vocabulary, and I believe is mostly helpful due to the spaced-repetition of lessons.
 You are encouraged to work through each lesson up to level 5, and periodically maintain that level as you progress down a lesson tree.